jmannfeld/homer/README.md

 ```

 🎉 You're all set!
-Now you can start using the project. 🚀
+Now you can start using the CLI. 🚀

 ## 📌 Usage